ADVERTISEMENT

 Librarian halloween costume.

-While We’re Related doesn’t prove without a doubt that you’re related to a famous person, it is a fun way to explore your genealogy and maybe find a new branch.
-Download the app for yourself and see which celebs are waiting to be found.
-For Michelle Obama (who almost everyone at the Family Tree office got in their tree!), a simple dress, an American flag pin and a string of pearls is all you need.
+Know that you are related to a celebrity or royalty?
+Looking for connections to famous people is a fun way to explore your genealogy and maybe find a new branch.
+Follow the same methods for “ordinary kin,” and you, like genealogy blogger Randy Seaver, might uncover relations to former presidents James Garfield, Ronald Reagan and Gerald Ford.
+For Michelle Obama (to whom a former editor at Family Tree Magazine is distantly related), a simple dress, an American flag pin and a string of pearls are all that’s needed.

 Michelle Obama.